 The Cathedral conservation team is on site and everyone is keen to see the project continue once the main structural work is complete.
 A dip in tourist numbers (visitors pay to visit the cathedral) has depleted the Diocese’s finances and they are working hard to generate funds so that they not only benefit from the full tranche of European funding but can continue with work to the badly damaged stained glass, altar, etc.

 This repair work will provide local jobs and develop the skills of artisans in Stone Town.
 On completion the cathedral should be self sustaining through income from an “abolition of slavery” exhibition, an installation that will challenge visitors to think about modern day slavery as well as remembering the role of 19th century reformers who persuaded Zanzibar to close its slave market.

-Please support this work if you are able.
-Donations should be marked “for Zanzibar Cathedral” and cheques sent to the CED treasurer whose address is on the contacts page.
+Please support this work if you are able, marking your donation “for Zanzibar Cathedral” and sending a cheque to the CED treasurer.